Physics

 Rationale

-Physics is a natural science based on observations, experiments, measurements and mathematical analysis with the purpose of finding quantitative explanations for phenomena occurring from the subatomic scale through to the planets, stellar systems and galaxies in the universe.
-While much scientific understanding in physics has stood the test of time, many other areas continue to evolve.
-In undertaking this study, students develop their understanding of the roles of careful and systematic experimentation and modelling in the development of theories and laws.
-They undertake practical activities and apply physics principles to explain and quantify both natural and constructed phenomena.
+VCE Physics enables students to use observations, experiments, measurements and mathematical analysis to develop qualitative and quantitative explanations for phenomena occurring from the subatomic scale to macroscopic scales.
+They explore the big ideas that changed the course of thinking in physics such as relativity and quantum physics.
+While much scientific understanding in physics has stood the test of time, many other areas continue to evolve, leading to the development of more complex ideas and technological advances and innovation.
+In undertaking this study, students develop their understanding of the roles of careful and systematic observation, experimentation and modelling in the development of theories and laws.
+They undertake practical activities and apply physics principles to explain and quantify phenomena.

-VCE Physics provides for continuing study pathways within the discipline and leads to a range of careers.
-Physicists may undertake research and development in specialist areas including: acoustics, astrophysics and cosmology, atmospheric physics, computational physics, education, energy research, engineering, instrumentation, lasers and photonics, medical physics, nuclear science, optics, pyrotechnics and radiography.
-Physicists also work in cross-disciplinary areas such as bushfire research, climate science, forensic science, geology, materials science, neuroscience and sports science.
+VCE Physics provides for continuing study pathways within the discipline and can lead to a range of careers.
+Physicists may undertake research and development in specialist areas including acoustics, astrophysics and cosmology, atmospheric physics, computational physics, communications, education, engineering, geophysics, instrumentation, lasers and photonics, medical diagnosis and treatment, nuclear science, optics, pyrotechnics and radiography.
+Physicists also work in cross-disciplinary areas such as bushfire research, climate science, forensic science, materials science, neuroscience, remote sensing, renewable energy generation, sports science and transport and vehicle safety.

 Aims